Home Depot Q2 2021 Earnings Call Transcript

 Michael Lasser

 Good morning.
 Thanks a lot for taking my question.
-How should the trend that you outlined with diverging performance on the weekdays versus the weekends inform how we think about the DIY business moving forward?
-Do you attribute that to more of a temporary condition where consumers had pent-up demand to go on vacation this summer and they returned to projects in the fall, or alternatively, as families returned to traditional activities like sports, watching college and pro sports and gradually returning to the office, it's going to put accelerating pressure on the DIY business?
-And do you think there is enough strength and pent-up demand for the Pro segment that it can offset that?
+How should the trends that you outlined with divergent performance on the weekdays versus the weekends inform how we think about the DIY business moving forward?
+Do you attribute that to more of a temporary condition where consumers had pent-up demand to go on vacation this summer and they'll return to projects in the fall?
+Alternatively, as families return to traditional activities like youth sports, watching college and pro sports, and gradually returning to the office, it's going to put accelerating pressure on the DIY business.
+Do you think there's enough strength and pent-up demand for the pro segment that it can offset that?

 Craig Menear